 DBHDS completed a review of CSB staff that work with individuals with developmental disabilities to determine if targeted staff (e.g. intake workers, case workers) had completed this training within the required timeframe.
 DBHDS requested and received employee information, including hire and separation dates (if applicable) for such employees from all 40 CSBs for any staff member that was employed on or after July 1, 2020.
+Data was received from 35 CSBs.
 These employee data were compared to COVLC training data to determine the percentage of staff that had completed the training either within 182 days of their hire (for staff hired on or after 7/1/2020), or within 182 days of the training becoming required (for staff hired prior to 7/1/2020).
 DBHDS established "182 days" for comparison purposes as this reflects approximately six months (or half) of the year in days, as "6 months" is noted in the indicator.
 Results of this comparison demonstrate the following:

-72% of staff completed the training within 182 days of their hire (for those employed on 7/1/2020 or after) or within 182 days of the training becoming required (for those employed prior to 7/1/2020).
-This is a decrease from FY23Q3 at 78%.
-82% of all staff completed the training (regardless of how long it took them to complete the training in comparison to their hire date).
-This is a decrease from FY23Q3 at 85%.
+Sixty percent (60%) of staff completed the training within 182 days of their hire (for those employed on 7/1/2020 or after) or within 182 days of the training becoming required (for those employed prior to 7/1/2020).
+This is a decrease from FY24Q3 at 72%.
+Sixty-four (64%) of all staff completed the training (regardless of how long it took them to complete the training in comparison to their hire date).
+This is a decrease from FY24Q3 at 82%.